rht-labs/enablement-docs/exercises/1-the-manual-menace/README.md

 ansible-playbook apply.yml -i inventory/ -e target=bootstrap
 ```

-where the `-e target=bootstrap` is passing an additional variable specifying that we run the `bootstrap` inventory
+where the `-e target=bootstrap` is passing an additional variable specifying that we run the `bootstrap` group of the inventory.

 13. Once successful you should see an output similar to this: ![playbook-success](../images/exercise1/play-book-success.png)